Temple of Poseidon, Sounion: Terracotta and plaques

-At the temple of Poseidon at Sounion, there are many remnants of pottery and handmade ceramics.
-It has been observed that there are many handmade votives and made remarkable observations about the gendered figurines.
-Many terracotta artifacts have been found at the sanctuary.
+Around the temple, there are many remnants of pottery, terracotta artifacts, and other handmade ceramics.
 Votives in ancient Greece were a symbol and a representation that one visited and was present at the temple.
 The votives served as an offering to the god to whom the temple was dedicated.
-For example, three votives that are worth noting are the three plaques found at the Temple of Poseidon at Sounion.
 Notable remnants found at the temple are three plaques that each depict different images.
-One is of a god; it is believed that the figure on this plaque is a god because the figure on it has wings.
+One is believed that one figure is a god because it has wings.
 Another plaque has an image of a piece of clothing called a chiton that was used by both men and women during that time period.
 This second plaque however does not show the entire figure, so it is unknown if it is male or female because only the lower half is depicted.
 The last one is the image of a male and it is believed that it due to the characteristics of the man, he was a chariot driver, also known as a charioteer.

 Bothros

 Of particular significance of the bothros he uncovered was in 1907, just outside the old polygonal wall at the south-east corner of the sanctuary.
-Inside the bothros were a variety of offerings including scarabs and seals, terracotta relief plaques, pottery, and faience figurines, the majority of which could be date to the late eighth to the early fifth centuries BC.
+Inside the bothros were a variety of offerings including scarabs and seals, terracotta relief plaques, pottery, and faience figurines, the majority of which could be dated from the late eighth to the early 5th century BC.

 The most significant of these offerings is the intricate metalwork.
 Consisting of twenty four copper based artifacts found not too far from the Laurion mines, it is very possible that several of these objects were produced locally.
-These artifacts include a human figurine depicting that of a warrior god from the east with two spiral rings from the eighth century BC, the sculpture of bull from the mid-seventh century, and a cylinder shaped bead, six functional arrowheads, seven plain-finger rings, a pair of tweezers and a nail cap, one ex-voto double axe, and one ex-voto spearhead all from the seventh-sixth centuries BC.
+These artifacts include a human figurine depicting a warrior god from the east with two spiral rings, dating from the 8th century BC, the sculpture of bull from the mid-7th century, and a cylinder shaped bead, six functional arrowheads, seven plain-finger rings, a pair of tweezers and a nail cap, one ex-voto double axe, and one ex-voto spearhead all from the 7th-6th centuries BC.